wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-infrastructure-naming-guidelines.md

 ## Dates

 It is often important to determine the date of creation from the name of a resource.
 We recommend the YYYYMMDD date format.
-This format ensures that not only the full date is recorded, but also that two resources whose names differ only on the date will be sorted alphabetically and chronologically at the same time.
+This format ensures that not only the full date is recorded, but also that two resources whose names differ only on the date is sorted alphabetically and chronologically at the same time.

 ## Naming resources

-You should define each type of resource in the naming convention, which should have rules that define how to assign names to each resource that is created.
+Define each type of resource in the naming convention, which should have rules that define how to assign names to each resource that is created.
 These rules should apply to all types of resources, for example:

 - Subscriptions
 - Accounts